overtone/emacs-live/doc-clojure-interactive-editing.markdown

 # Interactive editing

 You can also send commands to the Clojure REPL from an editor buffer.
 The main command to do this is `C-M-x` which will send the outermost form to the REPL.

+You can also send the full contents of the buffer by using `C-c C-z`.

+See the [nREPL documentation](https://github.com/kingtim/nrepl.el#keys) for a full list of keybindings.